brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-Then SYSTEM thanks them for the data and says that INDI would be proud:
+Then after it downloaded it and read through the document, SYSTEM thanks them for the data and says that INDI would be proud:

 ```discord
 [